-1. THE COMPANY 1.1 The nature of the firm 1.
-THE COMPANT 1.2 The role of the company in the socio-economic system.
+1. THE COMPANY 1.1 The nature of the firm 1.2 The role of the company in the socio-economic system.
 1.3 The company as a system.
 1.4 The environment of the company.
 1.5 Company objectives and goals.
 1.6 Types of companies.
-2 FINANCIAL MANAGEMENT (PART I) ECONOMIC 2.1 Economic and financial structure of the company.
-AND FINANCIAL STRUCTURE OF THE COMPANY 2.2 Working Capital THE THE STRUCTURE OF THE COMMENT 2.3 Operating cycle and Cash Conversion Cycle 2.4 Working Capital requirement 3.
+2. FINANCIAL MANAGEMENT (PART I).
+ECONOMIC 2.1 Economic and financial structure of the company.
+AND FINANCIAL STRUCTURE OF THE COMPANY 2.2 Working Capital 2.3 Operating cycle and Cash Conversion Cycle 2.4 Working Capital requirement 3.
 FINANCIAL MANAGEMENT (PART II).
 3.1 The results of the company.
 UNDERSTANDING THE RESULTS OF THE 3.2 The profitability of the company.
-COMPANY 3.3 The competitive strategy. one compensate on anogy.
+COMPANY 3.3 The competitive strategy.
 4. FINANCIAL MANAGEMENT (PART III).
 4.1 Definition of Investment.
 INVESTMENT DECISIONS.
 4.2 Types of investments.
 4.3.
 Investment Appraisal Techniques 5: The FINANCIAL SYSTEM (PART IV).
 FINANCE 5.1 Concept of source of finance.
 5.2 Types of sources of finance.
-5.3 Analyses of the solvency and liquidity of the company 6.
-OPERATION MANAGEMENT (PART I).
-GENERAL 6.1 Production system.
-FEATURES 6.2 Efficiency.
+5.3 Analyses of the solvency and liquidity of the company.
+6. OPERATION MANAGEMENT (PART I).
+GENERAL FEATURES 6.2 Efficiency.
 6.3 Productivity 6.4 Research, development and innovation (R&D&I).
 7: The SYSTEM OF PRODUCTION (PART II).
 The 7.1 Concept of cost.
 COSTS OF PRODUCTION 7.2 Classification of the costs.
 7.3 The cost of production.
 7.4 The margins of the company.
 7.5 Threshold of profitability.
 7.6 Capacity of production and location.
-7.7 Management of inventories 8.
-MARKETING MANAGEMENT 8.1 What is marketing?
+7.7 Management of inventories.
+8. MARKETING MANAGEMENT 8.1 What is marketing?
 8.2 Basic concepts.
 8.3 Marketing tools: Marketing mix.
 9. MANAGEMENT AND ORGANIZATION 9.1 Components of the organization and management system.
 9.2 The management system.
 9.3 The human system.
 9.4 The cultural system.
 9.5 The political system.
 PRACTICES OF THE MATTER Practice 1: Application of concepts of the subject 1.
-The programming of the practical can Practice 2: Application of concepts of the subject 1. ofPractice 3: Application of concepts of the subject 2. the course.
+The programming of the practical can Practice 2: Application of concepts of the subject 1. fPractice 3: Application of concepts of the subject 2. the course.
 Practice 4: Application of concepts of the subject 2.
 Practice 5: Application of concepts of the subject 2.
 Practice 6: Application of concepts of the subject 3.
 Practice 7: Application of concepts of the subject 4.
 Practice 8: Application of concepts of the subject 5.
 Practice 9: Application of concepts of the subject 6.
 Practice 10: Application of concepts of the subject 7.
 Practice 11: Application of concepts of the subject 8.
-Practice 11: Application of concepts of the subject 6.
 Practice 12: Application of concepts of the subject 9.
-Tractice 12.
-Application of concepts of the subject 3.